-This function maps nodes to keys with which to resolve ambiguities in the sort order.
+A function of one argument that converts a node name to a comparison key.
+It defines and resolves ambiguities in the sort order.
 Defaults to the identity function.

-An iterable of node names in lexicographical topological sort order.
+Yields the nodes of G in lexicographical topological sort order.

 Topological sort is defined for directed graphs only.
 If the graph